abbbi/pbsav/README.md

   # copy the nbdkit plugin to the directory
  ```

-You may ant to test the full guestfs functionality by running
+You should test the full guestfs functionality by running
 `libguestfs-test-tool` before you continue.

 # Marking backups to be scanned